queryluke/masseffect-5e-data/text/en/bestiary/thresher-maw.md

         It can use its Swallow instead of its grasp.
       id: multiattack
     - name: Acid Spit
+      text: >-
+        The thresher maw targets a <me-distance length='15' adj /> radius within <me-distance length='150' />.
-      hit: ' Each creature within the area must succeed on a DC 22 Dexterity saving throw, taking 44 (8d10) acid damage on a failed save, or half as much on a successful one'
+        Each creature within the area must succeed on a DC 22 Dexterity saving throw, taking 44 (8d10) acid damage on a failed save, or half as much on a successful one.
       id: acid-spit
     - name: Grasp
       hit: ' If the target is a creature, it is grappled (escape DC 22)'